Variable Selection Using Relative Importance Rankings: Relative Importance Measures

 where $\odot$ denotes the Hadamard (element-wise) product.
-The matrix form in Eq. \eqref{eq:cri} consists of two components.
-The second term $(V_rU_r^\top y)\odot(V_rU_r^\top y)$ allocates explained variance to the generalized orthogonal predictors $Z_G$, while the first term $(V_rS_rV_r^\top)\odot(V_rS_rV_r^\top)$ reallocates the contributions back to the original predictors.
-When $X$ is full rank, CRI reduces to RW, making it a general and efficient tool for computing relative importance.
+The second term allocates explained variance to $Z_G$, and the first term is the reallocation of the $Z_G$ contributions.
+When $X$ is full rank, CRI reduces to RW, making it a general tool for computing the relative importance.
 Since CRI is a generalized form of RW, we refer to both RW and CRI simply as CRI in what follows.